DamianZyngier/FixPPM/README.md

 # FixPPM

 FixPPM is a script that improves quality of work with HP Project and Portfolio Management by making it more readable and adds some QoL features.
 It is working only for raporting timesheets.
-It has been designed to work with Tampermonkey addon, but can be also used with other addons when modified.
+It has been designed to work with [tampermonkey](http://www.tampermonkey.net) addon, but can be also used with other addons when modified.

 ## Features

 On page startup:

 * clears values from all inputs that are equal to 0,00.
-* colors the Saturday and Sunday columns.
+* colors the Saturday and Sunday columns as well as the public holidays in Poland.

-Additionally, script introduces two buttons and a checkbox.
+Creates two buttons and a checkbox.

 ### Button "Clear all 0,00"